developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Rear Facing Camera, if present on a Zebra Android device, can be used to take pictures.

-- When the value ***Off*** is chosen, no applications or services running on the device will be allowed to take pictures using the Rear Facing Camera.
+- When the value ***Off*** is chosen, no applications or services running on the device is allowed to take pictures using the Rear Facing Camera.

-- When the value ***On*** is chosen, any applications or services running on the device will be allowed to take pictures using the Rear Facing Camera.
+- When the value ***On*** is chosen, any applications or services running on the device is allowed to take pictures using the Rear Facing Camera.

 ### Camera Configuration - Use Of Front Camera

 This Managed Configuration allows an Administrator using an EMM to configure whether the Front Facing (selfie) Camera, if present on a Zebra Android device, can be used to take pictures.

-- When the value ***Off*** is chosen, no applications or services running on the device will be allowed to take pictures using the Front Facing (selfie) Camera.
+- When the value ***Off*** is chosen, no applications or services running on the device is allowed to take pictures using the Front Facing (selfie) Camera.

-- When the value ***On*** is chosen, any applications or services running on the device will be allowed to take pictures using the Front Facing (selfie) Camera.
+- When the value ***On*** is chosen, any applications or services running on the device is allowed to take pictures using the Front Facing (selfie) Camera.

 ### Camera Configuration - Use Of Imager

 This Managed Configuration allows an Administrator using an EMM to configure whether the Imager (special-purpose image capture device), if present on a Zebra Android device, can be used to take pictures.

-- When the value ***Off*** is chosen, no applications or services running on the device will be allowed to take pictures using the Imager (special-purpose image capture device) Camera.
+- When the value ***Off*** is chosen, no applications or services running on the device is allowed to take pictures using the Imager (special-purpose image capture device) Camera.

-- When the value ***On*** is chosen, any applications or services running on the device will be allowed to take pictures using the Imager (special-purpose image capture device) Camera.
+- When the value ***On*** is chosen, any applications or services running on the device is allowed to take pictures using the Imager (special-purpose image capture device) Camera.

 ## Clock Configuration